josephmontes/VAA/README.md

      - 4-Seam Fastballs are being thrown closer to the top of the zone each season
    - There's a notable jump in VAA and pitch height after the 2021 season

-#### But are all 4-Seam Fastballs thrown at -4.5° (or flatter) the same?
+#### But are all 4-Seam Fastballs thrown at -4.5° (or flatter) equally effective?
-   - Following the trend in the table above that shows 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as VAA and pitch location change
+   - Following the trend in the table above that shows 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as pitch location changes for 4-Seam Fastballs with a -4.5° VAA or flatter
    - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in 2nd table up)
    - Minimum 100 pitch frequency